Technology

 3. The digital content I’ve bought doesn’t work – what can I do?

 In 2015, the Consumer Rights Act introduced new digital rights.
-This essentially means that anything you download or stream – including apps, music, movies, games or ebooks – is now covered by the legislation.
+This essentially means that anything you download or stream – including apps, music, films, games or ebooks – is now covered by the legislation.

-The retailer now has one opportunity to repair or replace any goods or digital content that are of unsatisfactory quality, unfit for purpose or not as described, before you can demand a refund.
+The retailer has one opportunity to repair or replace any goods or digital content that is of unsatisfactory quality, unfit for purpose or not as described, before you can demand a refund.

 Crucially, for the most part, these rights only apply to digital content you pay for, not the free stuff.